Support for all New Yorkers

 Veterans can subscribe to a weekly newsletter featuring the latest news and information by clicking here.

-Mental health resources for students and young people
+Mental health resources for young people, caregivers, people working with youth

 To get mental health help immediately, students and their families can contact NYC 988 for help.
 NYC 988 is a free, confidential helpline for mental health support available 24/7 in over 200 languages.
 Call or text 988 or chat online at 988lifeline.org.